 This is a picture of me weeping as the northern winds howl.

-It was bitterly cold as we navigated our way out of the theater, but my sheer confusion about what had just happened kept me warm.
-A crowd gathered around a theater exit door where Cate will presumably be whisked away in a large black car.
+It was bitterly cold as we navigated our way out of the theater, but my sheer confusion about what had just occurred kept me warm.
+A crowd gathered around a theater exit door where Cate would presumably be whisked away in a large black car to her life of patrician splendor.
 For half a second, Grace and I pondered joining them.
 Then we realized that in no world would Cate Blanchett ever want to interact with us, two anthropomorphized trash cans, so we decided to walk on the other side of the street in order to avoid mistaken contact, an event that would require me to gouge out my eyes.

 We eventually found ourselves at a café that, thankfully, had crayons and paper menus that translated nicely into some DIY art therapy.
 We ordered desserts and discussed our conflicted feelings further, the buzz of the fizzy post-theater crowd in the background.
 We had seen Cate Blanchett in real life, Acting with a capital A. Isn’t that all that really mattered?
 Our incredible waiter handed us the check with a flourish and exclaimed, “Ladies, it has been an unadulterated pleasure.”